Bryan McCormack

-Bryan McCormack (born in Dublin, 15 September 1972), is a contemporary artist who specifically deals with social subject matters.
-In the last fifteen years, Bryan McCormack has had over 30 group and solo exhibitions.
-Currently he lives and works in Paris, France.
+Bryan McCormack (born in Dublin, 15 September 1972), is a contemporary artist who creates social concept sculptures and installations.
+McCormack has completed over 30 group and solo art exhibitions.
+He lives and works in Paris, France.

-Life
+Biography

+Early life

-After his initial studies, Bryan McCormack left Ireland to travel.
-Today, based in Paris, he creates and exhibits, primarily, installations in situ and sculptures that are social in their concept.
+McCormack was born in Dublin, Ireland.
+After his initial studies, Bryan McCormack left Ireland to travel, and several of his works were exhibited in Europe in the early 2000s, at the start of his career.

-Work

-2003–2004

-In 2003 and 2004, McCormack exhibited at Castagneto Po Arti al Castello Foundation in Turin, Italy : Who Are The Heros (An Installation in situ, examining the devastating effects of military action) and : Unleashing The Design of Imponderable Immortality on the Misguided, Servile Burgeoise (An installation in situ, concerned with the economic divide between the different social classes).

-2005

-In 2005, Bryan McCormack exhibited at the Empire Gallery in London, an installation in-situ, titled : Intimate Whisperings While the Words Break Down (A work that investigated mental illness in today's society).

-The same year he also exhibited at the Galerie Colbert in Paris the installation insitu : The Diaries of John Doe (3), (Which looked at the causes of loneliness and solitude in contemporary society).

-2006

-In 2006, the Christian Colas Gallery in Paris hosted the installation insitu : See Nothing, Hear Nothing, No Nothing.
-(This work was concerned with people's apathy toward economic and social turmoil when not directly implicated).

-2009
+Career

+In 2003 and 2004, McCormack exhibited the piece the piece Who Are The Heroes, an installation about the devastation caused by military action at the Castello di Castagneto Po Foundation near Turin, Italy.
+He also exhibited Unleashing The Design of Imponderable Immortality on the Misguided, Servile Burgeoise, an installation that focused on the economic divide between social classes.
+In 2005, Bryan McCormack exhibited at the Empire Gallery in London, Intimate Whisperings While the Words Break Down which investigated mental illness in today's society.
+The same year, he also exhibited at the Galerie Colbert in Paris The Diaries of John Doe (3) which focused on themes of loneliness and solitude.
+In 2006, the Christian Colas Gallery in Paris hosted the installation See Nothing, Hear Nothing, No Nothing which looked at economic and social themes linked to apathy.

-The installation insitu : EarSpiltting Timbre (a work that commented on the destruction and urban violence of car bombs and urban terrorism in today's world) at UNESCO, Paris.
+The 2009 installation Ear-Splitting Timbre represented the destruction and urban violence of car bombs and urban terrorism in today's world, shown at UNESCO in Paris.

-2010

-The monumental public sculpture : When Joris Ivens meets Hraesvelgr (Which is both a reflection on ecological politics in developed society, as well as, a tribute to the film "Le Mistral" (1966) by the Dutch filmmaker Joris Ivens) was permanently installed at the Park St. Cloud in Paris.

-2011

-The installation insitu : Preservation is Life The Sounds of my Life, (A work exploringboth the practices of "safesex" whilst also looking at the political ramifications of sexuality today) was installed over the six floors (escalators) of the Centre Pompidou in Paris.

-2012

-The installation/performance : Chromo Zone Y (A performance installation questioning poverty and its consequences in how we live today.
-Produced by RainDogs Theatre Company) at the Theatre of Menilmontant, Paris.

-2014

-The public installation homeless shelter : Van'Heart (An ephemeral installation day shelter for homeless people) accompanied the students of the College Marx Dormoy in Paris in creating a temporary refuge for the homeless.

-2015

-In collaboration with the City Hall of Paris, a continuing research and work on creating and producing a highlyconnected new form of urban installation : UPP Urban ProjectParis.